 Duolingo notes that the US stands apart from other English-speaking countries worldwide because the language is one of the most popular choices among learners.
 This is down the immigrant population in the US, who are learning English “in order to better acclimate and fulfill both personal and professional goals.”
 Duolingo is our top pick of the best learn English software (opens in new tab) for kids especially, but it offers 38 languages in total.

 Worldwide, Spanish has officially overtaken French as the second most learned language on Duolingo.
-No matter which of the two languages you’re learning, Duolingo features in our guides to the best learn Spanish software and the best learn French software and apps alike.
+No matter which of the two languages you’re learning, Duolingo features in our guides to the best learn Spanish online software (opens in new tab) and the best learn French software and apps (opens in new tab) alike.

 Duolingo also highlights the role that popular culture has on language learning, noting that all five of the fastest-growing languages around the world are Asian languages.
 This shows that the global popularity of Asian culture is not a phase, with KPOP, BTS and Academy Award best picture winner Parasite all credited with the rise.

 According to Duolingo, "Learners' motivations indicate that school is the most important factor in studying these Asian languages, followed by brain training.

 Travel and culture have been important motivators for Korean and Japanese learners - further evidence of the pull of K-pop and the entertainment industry on language-learning patterns.
 On the other hand, students of Hindi are more likely to report studying the language for family reasons."

 If you were learning a new language to complement your travels, 2020 was not the year for you.
 While the coronavirus pandemic grounded many people’s travel plans, this didn’t stop new learners from taking up a language.